tydar/andthen-infra/README.md

 And Then is a simple web game developed using a microservice architecture.
 Two or more players collaboratively create a short story by taking turns adding words.

-It would certainly be easier to write this using a monolithic architecture.
-The microservices are not necessary.
-But I have been curious about the execution of microservice-architected software and though a simple game was a fun way to learn a bit more, practically.
+It would be more straightforward to write this using a monolithic architecture but I have been curious about the execution of microservice-architected software and though a simple game was a fun way to learn a bit more, practically.

 To run an instance of And Then, simply `docker-compose up`.
 Currently configured for local development.